Snorlena/Python-Adventure-Game/README.md

-This is my adventure game I'm woking on while im learning to code in Python :)
+This is my adventure game I'm woking on while I'm learning to code in Python :)

 >>>
     Have fun!